 Earth Science > Atmosphere > Atmospheric Water Vapor

-The NOAA Frost Point Hygrometer (FPH) is a balloon-borne sensor that collects profile measurements of atmospheric water vapor.
-It employs the chilled-mirror principle to determine the frost or dew point temperature up to 28 km in the atmosphere.
-FPH takes measurements with a vertical resolution of 5-10 m and a temporal resolution of 1-2 seconds.
+The NOAA Frost Point Hygrometer (FPH) is a balloon-borne sensor that collects profiles of atmospheric water vapor.
+It uses the chilled-mirror principle to determine the frost or dew point temperature up to 28 km in the atmosphere.
+FPH measures with a vertical resolution of 5-10 m and a temporal resolution of 1-2 seconds.

 Earth Science > Atmosphere > Atmospheric Water Vapor > Water Vapor Profiles